pbaylis/pbaylis.github.io/research.markdown

 <!-- LONG -->
 A growing literature in environmental economics documents the causal effects of climate on a range of economic outcomes.
 Since many of these outcomes are directly or indirectly dependent on human behavior, understanding the effects of temperature on affect, a critical element in decision-making, is essential for the design of appropriate policy responses to climate change.

 In service of that goal, this paper builds a rich, novel dataset on human emotion to document the causal effects of weather on affect.
-By using a geographically and temporally dense corpus of Twitter status updates with over 600 million observations and a set of both human- and machine-trained sentiment analysis algorithms, I estimate a consistent non-linear relationship: affect rises slightly in temperature from about 0{\degree} F to 20{\degree} F, is stable between 20\degree F and 60{\degree} F, and slopes downward above 60{\degree} F. These results are stylistically similar to findings on the effect of temperature on other outcomes, such as income and crime.
+By using a geographically and temporally dense corpus of Twitter status updates with over 600 million observations and a set of both human- and machine-trained sentiment analysis algorithms, I estimate a consistent non-linear relationship: affect rises slightly in temperature from about 0 F to 20 F, is stable between 20 F and 60 F, and slopes downward above 60 F. These results are stylistically similar to findings on the effect of temperature on other outcomes, such as income and crime.
 Taken on their own, they have implications for both our understanding of the effect of environment on human behavior and suggest a channel for many of the documented effects of climate change.

 An extensive series of robustness checks enhances confidence in the results.
 Notably, I demonstrate consistent effects across multiple measures of human affect and confirm that the results are not driven by users with higher or lower native affect choosing to tweet at different temperatures.

+##Working papers

 <span id="popup"><em>Default Effects, Follow-on Behavior and Welfare in Residential Electricity Pricing Programs</em> (with Peter Cappers</a>, Meredith Fowlie, Anna Spurlock, Annika Todd, and Catherine Wolfram)
 <img src="images/projects/defaultbias.png"/></span><br>